GDSL-UL/san/docs/04-points.md

 idw.hp <- idw(
   price ~ 1,         # Formula for IDW
-  locations = db,    # Initial locations with values newdata=sd.grid    # Locations we want predictions for )
+  locations = db,    # Initial locations with values newdata=sd.grid,   # Locations we want predictions for nmax = 150         # Limit the number of neighbours for IDW )
 ```